Exhibition Blocks

 Paste in or type in your text.
 Highlight a word or selection of words to add bold, italics, an underline, or links.

 You can also add Notes to a Text Block.
 Just highlight a word, phrase, or longer selection, click the Notes icon, and add your citation or descriptive note.
-You could even use this provide a definition or translation of a word or phrase.
+You could even use this to provide definitions or translations.

 To add italics, bold, or links to a Note, you’ll use Markdown: